raphaelrc/laravel/README.md

 You should see a similar output:

-Installing dependencies from lock file (including require-dev) Verifying lock file contents can be installed on current platform.
+Installing dependencies from lock file (including require-dev)<br>
+Verifying lock file contents can be installed on current platform.<br>
-Package operations: 104 installs, 0 updates, 0 removals
+Package operations: 104 installs, 0 updates, 0 removals<br>

   - Downloading doctrine/inflector (2.0.3)
   - Downloading doctrine/lexer (1.2.1)